-We have already spoken in detail about the pros and cons of messaging software in a company.
-These days, it’s indispensable, even if most companies still have not officially introduced them.
+We’ve already spoken in detail about the pros and cons of messaging software in a company.
+These days, it’s indispensable, even if most companies still have not officially introduced it.

 Key managers who wield power in a company also use the word “snow.”
 Whether rightly or wrongly, I won’t go into that further now.
 In any case, their positions as managers allow them to demand and receive immediate attention.

 Messaging software also allows other, less powerful people to use this direct and urgent form of communication.
 However, if you chose to leave out certain managers, who think everything is always “snow,” then some real “emergencies” are likely to arise in the company.